MOHANED01/OTA-Firmware-Updates/README.md

 <hr />

 <h2>📌 Project Overview</h2>
-<p>This system demonstrates <strong>remote firmware updating</strong> for embedded devices, using a bootloader implemented on the receiver MCU.
+<p>This system demonstrates <strong> firmware updating</strong> for embedded devices, using a bootloader implemented on the receiver MCU.

 <h3>📌 Key Objectives</h3>